 The route starts right at the end of Benidorm’s Levante beach and takes you into the Parc Natural de la Serra Gelada (aka Sierra Helada), an imposing headland that rears up into spectacular cliffs hundreds of feet high, which we see at the end of the walk.

-Our destination is the Torre de Les Caletes (aka Torre de la Punta de Cavall), a watchtower from the 16th century that once stood guard over this part of the coast, protecting local people from raids by corsairs from North Africa.
+Our destination is the Torre de Les Caletes (aka Torre de la Punta de Cavall), a watchtower from the 16th century.
+It stood guard over this part of the coast, protecting local people from raids by corsairs from North Africa.
 These tiresome intruders had a nasty habit of capturing anyone who couldn’t run away fast enough and selling them as slaves.

-Torre de Les Caletes is visible from the next tower down the coast (Torre de L’Aguiló, overlooking Cala de Finestrat), with Torre de Xarco and Torre del Barranc d’Aigües further down – so it was a kind of sixteenth century early warning system, centred on the castle of Villajoyosa (now long gone).
+So in effect, Torre de Les Caletes formed part of a sixteenth century early warning system.
+It was visible from the next tower down the coast – Torre de L’Aguiló, overlooking Cala de Finestrat – with Torre de Xarco and Torre del Barranc d’Aigües further south.

-To get there, head off along Calle Alcalde Manuel Catalán Chana – a bit of a mouthful – which takes you down to Punta de Pinet, where you get a panoramic views of Benidorm’s skyscraper seafront, and the Islote (little island) de Benidorm in the bay.
+To get to the tower, head off along Calle Alcalde Manuel Catalán Chana – a bit of a mouthful – which takes you down to Punta de Pinet, where you get a panoramic views of Benidorm’s skyscraper seafront, and the Islote (little island) de Benidorm in the bay.

 Follow the road round as it skirts the little pebble beach of Cala Almadraba until you reach the sign on a large concrete block, saying ‘Parc Natural de la Serra Gelada’.
 Cars are banned from here on.

-But we’re headed for the tower, so our route takes us up a steepish hill for a few hundred metres as the road hugs the contours.
+But we’re headed for the tower instead, so our route takes us up a steepish hill for a few hundred metres as the road hugs the contours.

 After the initial climb, the road levels out into a beautiful easy stroll along the coast.
 It’s a proper paved road, but there’s no traffic…just peaceful views out over the sparkling blue sea and an occasional “hola” from a fellow walker.
 Benidorm seems a million miles away.

-The Serra Gelada/Sierra Helada literally means Frozen Mountain, an odd term for cliffs regularly baked by temperatures nudging 40 degrees.
+The Sierra Helada (Serra Gelada in the local Valenciano language) literally means Frozen Mountain, an odd term for cliffs regularly baked by temperatures nudging 40 degrees.
 Apparently it was named by fishermen out at sea, who thought the rock looked like ice in the moonlight.

 The tower itself is ruined, and you can’t climb it.
-It never really recovered from the Napoleonic Wars in the early 1800s, when, according to the nearby info sign, the British Royal Navy bombarded both this tower and the Torre d’Aguiló on the other side of the bay and destroyed the cannon mounted on them.
+It never really recovered from the Napoleonic Wars in the early 1800s, when the British Royal Navy bombarded both this tower and the Torre d’Aguiló on the other side of the bay and destroyed the cannon mounted on them.

 The tower was recently restored to stop it deteriorating any further.
 The 62-metre high cliff on which it stands was reinforced with a protective mesh.

-A stony path takes you down to the sea below the tower – it is possible to follow a path along the cliffs all the way back to Cala Ti Ximo, but be careful.
-It’s a bit of a scramble in places.
+A stony path takes you down to the sea below the tower.
+It is possible to follow a path at this level all the way back to Cala Tio Ximo, but be careful – it’s a bit of a scramble in places.